Hawkforst/Agents-Intensive---Capstone-Project/README.md

 # Agents Intensive Course Capstone Project: ShopAIholic
 This is a respository for my 5-Day AI Agents Intensive Course with Google 2025 final project submission.

-ShopAIholic - a smart assistent that helps you plan your shopping the way YOU want it.
-Help you reach your goals and save money and time!
+ShopAIholic - a smart shopping assistant that helps you plan your shopping and meals the way YOU want.
+Helps you reach your nutrition goals, save money and time!
 <img width="2327" height="733" alt="image" src="https://github.com/user-attachments/assets/e6ff3e3a-709f-4eb1-b41b-6cad4b010006" />